4th Circuit upholds Ethicon win in federal mesh bellwether

 The 4th U.S. Circuit Court of Appeals on Monday upheld a ruling from U.S. District Judge Joseph Goodwin in the Southern District of West Virginia granting Ethicon summary judgment on Carolyn Lewis’ failure-to-warn claim.
 The three-judge panel also unanimously affirmed a mid-trial ruling from Goodwin awarding the company a directed verdict on Lewis’ design-defect claim.

-To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/1EHnAGH
+To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/1F4qELc